Focus of Practice

 certified pediatrician in Tanner Clinic Layton.
 He offers general pediatric care, but has special interest in childhood asthma and premature infants.

-Dr. Eberhard, a native of Brigham City, Utah, joined Tanner Clinic in 2004.
+Dr. Eberhard, a native of Farmington, Utah, joined Tanner Clinic in 2004.

 After receiving his undergraduate degree in chemistry from Weber State University, Dr. Eberhard traveled to Washington, D.C., where he earned his MD at the George Washington University School of Medicine, one of the nation’s oldest medical schools.
 It’s also the most-applied-to medical school, admitting only 2 percent of applicants.

 Dr. Eberhard completed his residency in pediatrics at the Columbus (Ohio) Children’s Hospital, now known as Nationwide Children’s Hospital, one of the largest and most comprehensive pediatric hospitals and research institutes in the United States.
-During his residency, he received the Best Teaching Resident Award.
+During his residency, he received the Resident Teaching Award in pediatrics from the School of Medicine at Ohio State University.

 Dr. Eberhard chose pediatrics because, he said, “I consider infants a miracle, and I’ve always considered their ability to learn and develop to be fascinating and miraculous.”